 This E2 "essential employee" visa is issued for the same duration as the E2 investor visa.

-I have seen this visa granted in the restaurant, bakery, and hairdressing industries for "essential skills" and in the computer industry for "executive characters."
+We have seen this visa granted in the restaurant, bakery, and hairdressing industries for "essential skills" and in the computer industry for "executive characters."

-In recent months, I have noticed a tightening of requirements for essential skills visas, similar to those for investor visas.
+In recent months, we have noticed a tightening of requirements for essential skills visas, similar to those for investor visas.
 It is important to clearly demonstrate any special skills or qualifications you have that surpass those of personnel available in the US, and to not take the notion of essential employee lightly.
 The level of education also seems to be significant.
 For individuals who will be managers, higher degrees (such as a Bachelor's or Master's) and experience appear to be essential.

 One benefit for the company (and a clear disadvantage for the employee) is that the holder of an E2 essential employee visa is tied to the company holding the E2 investor visa and cannot work for the competition.
 It is important to not abuse this advantage, but it remains a benefit for the employer in a context where employees frequently change jobs.